hjagodzinski/C-Mock/README.md

 to get the compilations and linker options, respectively.

-Note: Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide such libs anymore.
-You need to download and compile those libs as described in [Google Test][1].
-For the linker to find libgmock and libgtest you can pass the paths to those libs to the cmock-config script.
+Note: Since [it is not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide pre-compiled Google Test anymore.
+You need to download and compile Google Test manually as described in [Google Test][1].
+For the linker to find libgmock and libgtest you can pass the paths to them to the cmock-config script.
 If you omit the path to libgtest it defaults to "pathToLibgmock/libgtest".

 Let's say you built a code under test into *libfoo.so* and put a test code in *bar.cc*.
 To build your test executable you would run: